The Great British Mag content team updated the article International students guide to transport in the UK on 8 January, 2020.

 Different bus companies operate around the UK.
 Buses are a great way to get around cheaply, whether you’re travelling around your local area or travelling further afield.
 Although do bear in mind a journey by bus can take longer than other modes of transport and traffic could cause delays.

 Prices depend on the company and what part of the UK you are in.
-If you want to use the buses regularly it will work out cheaper to buy a weekly or monthly pass, and most companies offer a student pass.
+If you want to use the buses regularly, it will work out cheaper to buy a weekly, monthly or yearly pass.

 Taxis or cabs can be expensive but can also be extremely useful.
 Every town and city will have numerous options including taxis, which means you can flag one down on the street or pick up one from designated areas, such as train stations and airports.
 The other option is minicabs, which can be booked via an app or telephone.
 A popular one is Uber.

 Your taxi fare will depend on the type of taxi you take, the time of day and whether it’s on a meter (which means they charge a fixed price per mile) or whether it’s based on a fixed price for a destination.
 So our advice is always check with the driver before the start of the journey.

 With safety in mind the GB Mag team recommends you book a taxi and make sure you get the driver to confirm your name and destination when they arrive to pick you up.
 Your other option is to get a taxi from a taxi rank (a place where a certain firm of taxis park up to collect customers).